davatorium/rofi/doc/rofi.1.markdown

     Default: {mode} {text}

-Note: This setting is ignored if `combi-hide-mode-prefix` is eanbled.
+Note: This setting is ignored if `combi-hide-mode-prefix` is enabled.

 ### History and Sorting